Oral Language Tool Kit | See your students clearly through the lens of language.

 To truly understand the capabilities of the children in our care, we need to know as much as possible about how they receive, process, and express themselves with language.

-Language in Early Development
+Oral Language Development in Early Years

 “This is the age in which language and movement develop.
 The child must be safeguarded in order that these activities may develop freely.” –Maria Montessori